GePaSud/LoRa-LOS-Multi-Nodes-Tester/README.md

 - Optional OLED display support
 - Compatible with Heltec WiFi LoRa 32 V2 and other ESP32 + LoRa boards

+The project should work with an SX1278/SX1277/SX1279-based board, as the LoRa library supports the SX1276/SX1277/SX1278/SX1279 family.
+However, the selected frequency must match the actual RF version of the board, and the pin mapping may need to be adapted.

 ## Typical use case

 This firmware is useful when several portable LoRa nodes are placed in the field in order to answer questions such as: